joeyfasanelli/YourDailyZen/README.md

 #### YourDailyZen
-## A quote generator for mindfulness and inspiration
+## A quote of the day generator for mindfulness and inspiration

 ## Technologies Used
 * HTML5